phonegap-build/docs-en/2.5.0/configuring/plugins.md

     <td>
         <p>
           <code>name</code>: Plugins should be referenced by the plugin ID which is
-          normally in a reverse domain format (ex: com.example.www).
+          normally in a reverse domain format (ex: com.phonegap.plugins.barcodescanner).
         </p>
         <hr>
         <p>
-          <code>version</code> (optional): You can specify an optional version of a
-          plugin to run with the version attribute.
-If no version is specified then the latest available version of the plugin is used. <a href="#plugin-versions">Click here, for a detailed guide on using versions.</a>
+          <code>version</code>: Optional, but we highly recommend locking your plugin version, as mentioned above.
         </p>
         <hr>
         <p>